 Bottom Line

 A stale Chipolo CARD Spot location is usually the expected behavior of a passive Bluetooth relay, not a hardware failure.
-Check the environment, your wallet placement, and the duration before you assume the card is broken.
-If the gap is over 7 days or a Low Battery alert is showing, plan to replace the sealed-battery card.
-Anything shorter is almost always a coverage gap that clears once an iPhone passes by.
+Check the environment, your wallet placement, and whether the card updates when you bring an iPhone close before you assume it’s broken.
+If a Low Battery alert is showing or a previously working card stays silent after those checks, plan to replace the sealed-battery card.

 FAQ